aops-ba/parsons-samples/Lesson-2/watering.md

 ---
 layout: default
 title: Rainy Days
-description: Rearrange the blocks to create a program that will inform the user whether or not they need to water their garden based on how many days since it has rained.
-The user should be told to water their garden for 5 minutes per day it has rained if it has been more than 2 days since rain.
+description: A garden needs 5 minutes of watering for each day since it last rained.
+It is recommended to wait at least 2 days after rain before watering.
+Rearrange the blocks to create a program that will give the correct recommendation based on the days since it last rained.
 ---

 <div id="sortableTrash" class="sortable-code"></div>